Frozen Data

 Overview

-When performance is key and there are big chunks of data that don't change at all we can use frozen.
+When performance matters and you have large chunks of data that do not change after insertion, you can use frozen.

 type Polygon = { x: number; y: number }[]

-// not frozen polygon, `getSnaphot` for example still won't work on it
+// not frozen yet, so `getSnapshot` won't work on it directly

 const myPolygon = [